 Another common entry point for a Threat Actor, and the most likely entry point in this instance, is via the exploitation of outdated software.

-A patch management solution will help to keep a network’s software and devices up to date and therefore minimise the potential gateways, outdated software, and devices provide into your environment.
+A patch management solution will help to keep a network’s software and devices up to date and therefore minimize the potential gateways, outdated software, and devices provide into your environment.
 Note the most recent SolarWinds hack has been attributed to automated updates, another reason human monitoring and management is so important.

 4. Alert Response & Investigation and Human Validation